eclipse-archived/ceylon-lang.org/documentation/1.3/tour/index.md

 select the `Facets` section, select `Ceylon`, enable `Compile project to JavaScript`, then click `OK`, and run the program on node using `Run > Run...`.

 If you want to be sure which VM you're executing on, just add this line to your program:

     print(runtime.name);

 If it prints `jvm`, you're running on Java.
 If it prints `node.js`, you're running on node.

+[IntelliJ IDE]: ../ide/intellij

 ### Selecting the JDK

 You need to make sure that your project is configured to compile using the Java 7 or Java 8 compiler.
 Go to `File > Project Structure...`, select the `Project` section, and make sure that the project is configured to use the Java 7 or Java 8 SDK.

 ### Setting the character encoding